 The value you enter for occupancy will not affect your ENERGY STAR Score or any other metrics.
 Your property's score is based on the specific use details (number of workers, number of computers, etc).
 So, when you have changes to occupancy/vacancy, you need to update your Use Details to accurately reflect the activity at your property.

-- Office/Bank/Courthouse/Financial Center must be greater than 50%
+- Office/Bank/Courthouse/Financial Center must be at least 55%

 If you are not seeking certification for one of the above property types, you may not find occupancy very useful (though it is required, so enter a good guess and move on).
 But, you may find it helpful to compare properties with different occupancy levels across your portfolio using custom reports.